MarionBarbee/Sudoku_solver/README.md

 Suppose you want to see if the program can solve a Sudoku puzzle with the theoretical minimum number of clues, which is 17 clues:

+Please note:
-Please note: There are 17 clue puzzles which have no valid solution (invalid puzzle).
-There are also puzzles with 17 clues which have multiple solutions (invalid puzzle).
+There are 17 clue puzzles which have no valid solution (invalid puzzle).
+There are 17 clue puzzles which have multiple solutions (invalid puzzle).
 There are no Sudoku puzzles which have less than 17 clues which only have one unique solution (valid puzzle).

 Step 1: Download "Sudoku_solver.exe" and "17clues" from this gitHub repository.